 “It was the way her mother had said the words that caused Seth to feel she could take in the whole of the truth of life if she focused in on them enough.
-If she could only analyze the way her mother had said the words, the exact expression in her mother’s eyes, she could glean the information out, just like when she was younger, forcing her skilled body to work the staff into dirt.
+If she could only analyze the way her mother had said the words, the exact expression in her mother’s eyes, she could glean the information out.
 If she focused enough, she could find all the symbols, not just the first four, or the second four, but enough to carve out the whole story, a whole written language whose symbols called letters would speak the language like silent spells, all on their own.

 “In her middle ages the window of opportunity again beckoned.
 This time she followed, like a lamb to slaughter, the way she felt her brothers would have.
 Her world grew darker as she secretly took in the knowledge of good and evil.
 She began to fear for her children, for the future itself, as she continued to catch the look of Cain in her descendant’s features.
 From then on her movements and attentions decisively, strictly demanded her descendants grow up able instead.